 That’s because carbamide peroxide is more stable and the active oxygen that gives the whitening effect is released more slowly.

 But end results are just the same after 12 weeks of use.
 Like hydrogen peroxide, carbamide peroxide also comes in different concentrations.
 These concentrations vary for 10-20% for home use products and as much as 35% for professional products.

 For instance, a product containing 10% carbamide peroxide has about 3% hydrogen peroxide in it.
 It also applies that the higher the concentration of carbamide peroxide (hence, hydrogen peroxide), the greater the whitening effect and the adverse effects.
 Furthermore, products with carbamide peroxide have longer shelf-life.

 Baking soda is a common household item that you can use to whiten your teeth.
-More and more whitening toothpastes now are adding baking soda as one of the main components.
+More and more whitening tubes of toothpaste now are adding baking soda as one of the main components.

 It does an excellent job of removing surface stains through its abrasiveness.
 But like the peroxides, it should be used with caution because it can damage the tooth enamel.

-Brushing your teeth everyday to make them whiter makes sense, but it would be better if you use products that are actually meant for such purpose.
-By knowing what to look for in your whitening products, you can have that picture perfect white smile as soon as possible.
+Brushing your teeth every day to make them whiter makes sense, but it would be better if you use products that are actually meant for such a purpose.
+By knowing what to look for in your whitening products you can have that picture perfect white smile as soon as possible.